paran0ids0ul/PyGmail/README.md

 The current passlist is fairly tiny so I will be adding more passwords in the future.

 ###Timeouts
 I'm using ```smtplib``` so timeouts in the session happen after around 8-9 times for one email.
 But the other than that, the script works fine.
+Also ```smtpserver``` sucks, so later updates will fix that problem too.

+###Other shit
+You dont need the wordlist, I just put it in there because slowly I will add more and more passwords to the current ```passlist```.